fluencelabs/nox/sdk/rust/doc/src/quick_start.md

 ### Prerequisites

 First of all, you need to install Rust with Webassembly target.
-Currently, our SDK requires a nightly version of Rust since it uses some features that presently experimental (e.g. [allocator api](https://docs.rs/allocator_api)).
+Currently, our SDK requires a nightly version of Rust since it uses some features that presently experimental (e.g., [allocator api](https://docs.rs/allocator_api)).
 To install Rust, you can use the following commands:

 ```bash
 # installs Rust compiler and other tools to `~/.cargo/bin`